arangodb/docs-hugo/site/content/3.12/arangograph/organizations/_index.md

 With the ArangoGraph Insights Platform, your organization can choose one of the following packages.

-### Perpetual Free Tier
+### Perpetual Free Deployments

-ArangoGraph comes with a perpetual free tier that lets you access the platform without incurring any costs indefinitely.
+ArangoGraph comes with a perpetual free package that lets you access the platform without incurring any costs indefinitely.
 You can get started quickly, without needing to enter credit card details.

-The perpetual free tier is ideal for anyone who wants to explore ArangoGraph, experiment, prototype, and run smaller-scale development projects.
+The perpetual free deployments are ideal for anyone who wants to explore ArangoGraph, experiment, prototype, and run smaller-scale development projects.

-The perpetual free tier gives you access to:
+This package gives you access to:
 - One small deployment (Single Server with 4 GB memory) limited to a few selected regions (AWS Ohio and AWS Ireland)
 - Local backups